MC-PE/Translator/README.md

 You can also change the setlang command in case of incompatibilities with some plugins (such as EconomyS)
 Players can set their language in game by doing /<<b></b>setlang command> <<b>[ISO 639-1] (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)</b> lang>
 And EVERY single message in the chat (from players and plugins) will be translated in user's language !
-Also an another feature,if  you don't want your message to be translated, add NoTrans in your message or use /say.
+Also an another feature,if  you don't want your message to be translated, add the text: NoTrans in your message or use /say.
 Messages won't be translated if they are already in the target language.

 What are you waiting for?
 Download it ;), it's worth it!